 It is imperative to ensure that the water supply available for the cat is replaced a couple of times per day.
 If you believe that the cat’s water intake is lower than it should be, you can help increase its water intake by feeding moistened food.

-At the end of it all, ensuring your cat is healthy from the time it is born all the way till its old and grew, largely depends on careful and proper nutrition.
+At the end of it all, ensuring your cat is healthy from the time it is born all the way until it is old and grew, largely depends on careful and proper nutrition.
 Selecting food that is high in quality, providing water that is clean and fresh every day and spending the time to bond with your cat are also necessary to promote good health.